globalgov/manydata/.github/CONTRIBUTING.md

 styler::style_file("filePath")
 ```

-If you develop new code in `C++`, please follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

 ## Pull request process
 The title of your PR should briefly describe the change.
 Please include a summary of the changes and which issues are fixed and the relevant motivation and context.
 List any dependencies that are required for this change, indicating whether this is a major (breaking), minor, or patch change.
 The body of your PR should contain `Fixes #issue-number`.
 A checklist is provided to check off the cases as the different elements listed have been completed to make sure all the steps have been respected.
 Make sure the package passes R CMD check by running `devtools::check()` before commiting changes to a pull request.

 If you want to make a bigger change, it's a good idea to first file an issue and make sure someone from the team agrees that it’s needed before openning a pull request.
 If you’ve found a bug, please file an issue that illustrates the bug with a minimal [reprex](https://www.tidyverse.org/help/#reprex).